-Prior Approval must be obtained before receiving certain medical services, Medical Drugs or mental health and substance use disorder treatment.
+Prior Approval must be obtained before receiving certain medical services, Medical Drugs or mental health and substance use disorder treatment from a Non-Plan Provider or Plan Provider outside the Service Area.
 If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
-If you use a Non-Plan Provider or a Plan Provider outside of the Service Area, you must seek Prior Approval.
 This section explains when Prior Approval is required and the procedures to follow to meet those requirements.